Séamus Coleman: 2012–2017

-2017–present

-Coleman's first goal of 2017 came on 21 January as he secured all three points with an 87th-minute winner in a 1–0 triumph over Crystal Palace at Selhurst Park.
+2017–2026

-Coleman suffered a fractured tibia and fibula in his right leg following a dangerous challenge from Neil Taylor whilst on international duty with Ireland in March 2017 and was unlikely to return to action until 2018.
+Coleman suffered a fractured tibia and fibula in his right leg following a dangerous challenge from Welshman Neil Taylor whilst on international duty with Ireland in March 2017 and was unlikely to return to action until 2018.
 It was announced a few days after his injury that FIFA would pay his basic salary for the duration of his rehabilitation.
 During his recovery, Coleman signed a new five-year contract which would keep him at the club until the summer of 2022.
 He made his Everton return on 31 January 2018, in a 2–1 win over Leicester City.

-Coleman became Everton club captain in August 2019, following Phil Jagielka's departure after a 12-year tenure.
-On 15 December that year, he made his 300th Everton appearance in a 1–1 draw at Manchester United.
+Coleman became Everton's new club captain in August 2019, following Phil Jagielka's departure after a 12-year tenure with the club.
+Later that year, on 15 December, he made his 300th Everton appearance in a 1–1 draw against Manchester United.

-On 28 July 2021, Coleman signed a contract extension to keep him at Everton until the end of June 2023.
-He played his 400th game for the club on 13 February 2023, a 2–0 defeat at Liverpool; six days later he scored the only goal at home to Leeds United.
-Despite suffering a serious injury in a clash with Boubakary Soumare in a 2–2 draw at Leicester towards the end of the 2022–23 season, on 29 June 2023 Everton extended Coleman's contract by one year, until the end of June 2024.
-He made his first appearance of the 2023–24 season on 9 December 2023, starting in Everton's 3–0 home win over Newcastle United.
+On 28 July 2021, Coleman signed a two-year contract extension to keep him at Everton until the end of June 2023.

+Coleman played his 400th game for the club in a 2–0 defeat against Liverpool on 13 February 2023.
+Six days later, he scored the only goal at home to Leeds United.
+Despite suffering a serious injury in a clash with Leicester midfielder Boubakary Soumare in a 2–2 draw towards the end of the 2022–23 season, on 29 June 2023, Everton extended Coleman's contract by one year.

+Coleman made his first appearance of the 2023–24 season on 9 December 2023, starting in Everton's 3–0 home win over Newcastle United.
 On 17 May 2024, the club announced he had been offered a one-year contract.
-Coleman signed the contract, extending his time at Everton to the end of June 2025.
+Coleman signed the contract, extending his contract at Everton to the end of June 2025.

-On 9 January 2025, following the sacking of manager Sean Dyche, Coleman & Leighton Baines were made joint interim managers of the team ahead of that night's FA Cup tie at home to Peterborough United.

-On 18 May 2025, Coleman captained Everton in their final game at Goodison Park.
-However, he was forced off with a knock in the 18th minute.
-He was given a standing ovation by the crowd as he left the pitch.
+On 9 January 2025, following the sacking of manager Sean Dyche, Coleman and former teammate Leighton Baines were made joint interim managers of the team ahead of that night's FA Cup tie at home to Peterborough United.
+Coleman started and captained Everton in their final game at Goodison Park on 18 May.
+He was substituted with a knock in the 18th minute, and was given a standing ovation by the crowd as he left the pitch.

-On 27 June 2025, Everton announced he had signed a new one-year deal.
+Nearing the expiration of his contract, Everton announced that Coleman had signed a new one-year deal on 27 June 2025, keeping him with the club until the end of the 2025–26 season.
+On 15 May 2026, Coleman announced that he would leave Everton after 17 years when his contract expired at the end of the season.
+He was offered a coaching position by the club, but as of 21 September, he has yet to make a decision.
+In his final appearances for the club, Coleman overtook Dixie Dean to enter the top 10 appearance makers for Everton in all competitions.